ibm-cloud-docs/apps/ts_apps.md

 To get the appropriate authority level, use one of the following methods.
 {: tsResolve}

-* Select another organization and space for which you have the developer role.
+* Select another organization and space for which you have the Developer role.
-* Ask the org manager to change your role to developer or to create a space and then assign you a developer role.
+* Ask the org manager to change your role to Developer or to create a space and then assign you a Developer role.
 See [Managing organizations and spaces](/docs/admin/orgs_spaces.html) for details.

 ## Can't access {{site.data.keyword.cloud_notm}} services because of authorization errors
 {: #ts_vcap}